Find out about your Student visa and how to use it.

 If you have claimed a refund for the IHS and are working, you are unable to access healthcare through the NHS with your EHIC as working in the UK nullifies your EHIC entitlements.

-Please see our Student Hub webpages on Health and welfare for more information on healthcare entitlements.
+See our Student Hub web pages on health and welfare for more information on healthcare entitlements.

 See more from Visas and immigration